Bezos-backed British startup run by ex-Uber executive is sued for fraud, theft

 Robinson and Beacon are the only defendants in the lawsuit.

-Beacon says on its website that its mission is to become a leader in logistics and trade finance by making trade simpler, more transparent and reliable.
+Beacon says on its website that its mission is to become a logistics and trade finance leader by making trade simpler, more transparent and reliable.

 Our Standards: The Thomson Reuters Trust Principles.